ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 The emerging paradigm of Decentralized Finance (DeFi) and the emerging application of Central Bank Digital Currency (CBDC) have opened up a spectrum of scenarios that require management of financial digital assets across multiple systems, typically built on distributed ledgers.

 DeFi is a “new financial paradigm that leverages distributed ledger technologies to offer services such as lending, investing, or exchanging cryptoassets without relying on a traditional centralized intermediary” {{BISDeFi}}.
-Following the Web3 philosophy, scoped for the world of finance, DeFi offers architecture and protocols built on smart contracts deployed on blockchain or other distributed ledger technology.
+Following the Web3 philosophy {{Web3}}, scoped for the world of finance, DeFi offers architecture and protocols built on smart contracts deployed on blockchain or other distributed ledger technology.
 It thereby obviates the need for centralized management and orchestration of financial processes (e.g., currency transfers, exchanges, securities settlements) by trusted authorities who can gain undue leverage.

 CBDC is a form of tokenized cryptocurrency that various central banks around the world are experimenting with as the digital equivalent of traditional central bank-issued money used by banks and other financial institutions as well as end users for commercial transactions and settlements.
 Central banks possess exclusive authority to mint and issue money in physical cash form and in the form of electronic reserves.
 They also support commercial bank money used in retail transactions by banks and other users in their private capacities.
 Central banks have traditionally used their control over these different forms of money to enforce monetary policy in a way that promotes financial stability and provides broad access to safe and efficient payments {{BISCBDC}}.
 CBDCs would form a new, or alternative, type of central bank money, typically (but not always) built on blockchain or other distributed ledger technology.
 They have recently garnered significant interest in government circles by promising increased access and inclusion, better resilience, and increased scale and efficiency of currency transfers, compared to traditional forms of central bank-issued or central bank-backed currency.